melezov/scala-uuid/README.md

     res14: String = BF96F2E0-37C3-4AED-B223-76771AA81A6F

 #### Extractors:
-Take care that the default unapply operates in **strict** mode, to allow for the use case of extracting URL parameters:
+Take care when using the unapply excractor to notice that it operates in **strict** mode, to allow for the use case of extracting URL parameters:

     scala> val UUID(uuid) = "00010002-0003-0004-0005-000600070008"
     uuid: io.jvm.uuid.UUID = 00010002-0003-0004-0005-000600070008